Kauthar Bouchallikht: Politics

+2021 general election

 In November 2020, Bouchallikht appeared in ninth place on GroenLinks's draft party list for the 2021 general election.
 She had not held any positions within the party before.
 Shortly after, author and former journalist Carel Brendel wrote on his personal blog about Bouchallikht's position at FEMYSO, which was not mentioned in her GroenLinks profile.
-FEMYSO has alleged ties to the Muslim Brotherhood organization Federation of Islamic Organizations in Europe, although the organization itself has denied this.
+Brendel cited allegations by Italian-American Islamist expert Lorenzo G. Vidino of ties between FEMYSO and the transnational Sunni Islamist organization Muslim Brotherhood, although the organization itself has denied this.
 Bouchallikht called it an allegation, denied having connections with the Muslim Brotherhood, and later denounced their ideas.
 Party leader Jesse Klaver defended her, calling her the figurehead of the green movement, but he also called it a bad idea to give training at Millî Görüş.

 In December 2020, blog GeenStijl published a picture showing Bouchallikht at a 2014 demonstration against violence in the Gaza Strip.
 She was surrounded by protesters carrying antisemitic slogans.
 Bouchallikht reacted by saying that she denounces antisemitism and that she should have left the demonstration when those banners were shown.
 The blog also found out that two years earlier she had liked a Facebook post, in which Jesse Klaver was called "a villain or cowardly" for not agreeing with a statement of political party NIDA equating Israel and the Islamic State.
 Arab news channel Al Jazeera published an opinion piece on their website by British activist Malia Bouattia, in which she called the media reports about Bouchallikht's candidacy "racist, Islamophobic attacks".
 It was signed by 102 persons and organizations including numerous politicians and academics.
+A data leak at a public relations firm later revealed that the government of the United Arab Emirates had hired them to wage a smear campaign against the Muslim Brotherhood that included the exaggeration of claimed ties between it and FEMYSO as well as payments to Vidino.